Today’s post will cover the processor configuration available in Hyper-V.

 One thing we can do, let’s say for example to this Virtual Machine I wanted it to only have 2 processors normally.

-But could be this extreme scenario where I want to access 4 vProcs while the VM is running, how…?
+But could be this extreme scenario where I want to access 4 vCPUs while the VM is running, how…?
 No magic 🙂

 So we just give it 4 virtual processors, there is no real disadvantage in Hyper-V because it doesn’t use gain scheduling in the processor like VMware, no disadvantage to give it more virtual processor.

-But look I want actually limit that to 50%, so effectively now is giving 2 cores worth of processing and this all what we would be allow to be used.
+However, I want actually limit that to 50%, so effectively now is giving 2 cores worth of processing and this all what we would be allowing for the VM to be used.

-If it’s a busy time, I want to allow it to effectively hot/add some additional CPU resources, we could increase that limit maybe to 3 cores worth @ 75% or access all 4 @ 100%.
+If it’s a busy time, I want to effectively hot/add some additional CPU resources, we could increase that limit maybe to 3 cores worth @ 75% or access all 4 @ 100%.